glouppe/info8002-large-scale-data-systems/lecture9.md

 - **Reduce**: intermediate key/value pairs $\rightarrow$  result files
     - Combine all intermediate values for a particular key through a user-defined function.
     - Produces a set of merged output values.

 ---

+class: middle

+## Examples

+- *Count URL access frequency*
+    - Find the frequency of each URL in web logs.
+    - Map: process logs of web page access.
+Produce $(url,1)$ pairs.
+    - Reduce: add all values for the same URL.
+        - Is this efficient?
+- *Reverse web-link graph*
+    - Find where page links come from.
+    - Map: output $(target,source)$ pairs for each link $target$ in a web page $source$.
+    - Reduce: concatenate the list of all source URLs associated with a target.
+- *Distributed grep*
+  - Search for words in lots of documents.
+  - Map: emit a line if it matches a given pattern.
+Produce $(file,line)$ pairs.
+  - Reduce: copy the intermediate data to the output.

+---